traPtitech/traPortfolio/README.md

   - database: `portfolio`
   - port: `3306`

-If you do not specify `--production` flag(by default), sample data will be inserted into the database and mock service is used.

 ### Set Up test DB (with Docker, port:3307)

 ```bash
 make up-test-db
 ```

-If you do not specify `--production` flag(by default), sample data will be inserted into the database and mock service is used.

 ### Remove test DB